30+ Fun Bay Area Holiday Activities and Events (2025)

 The City Center Bishop Ranch in San Ramon has opened its Holiday Ice Rink again this year, hosted by Olympic ice skater Kristi Yamaguchi!

-This ice rink has 90-minute sessions throughout the day Monday–Thursday from 1pm–7pm and Friday–Sunday from 11am–9pm.
+This ice rink has 90-minute sessions throughout the day, seven days a week.
 Check the schedule to see which days they are closed for holiday breaks.

 Choose from one of the special events, like Taylor Swift Night, Elsa Night, the Kristi Yamaguchi Barbie Event, and many more, or visit during the day for a general ice skating session.